djproc/imagej_macros/README.md

 Loadmetamorphtimelapse_fromcsv_twocolor_merged_WORKING
 This will take data from an mda file in metamorph and load it in imagej, making a two color merged file

+drawarrowontimelapse_fromtrackmatedata
+If you use manual tracking software (in imagej) you can export this csv and then use this macro to draw an arrow right next to the thing you're tracking